sJohnsonStoever/redditPostArchiver/README.md

 #### postids.py ####

 Navigate to the folder with postids.py and run the script.
 A text file will be written into that same folder.
 To choose which author is to be archived simply provide the author's name (username) as an argument: `python postids.py GallowBoob`
+The script should be able to handle usernames alone, or if you paste a url that ends in their name.

 #### subpostids.py ####